dmvelasco/dmvelasco.github.io/_posts/2019-06-24-academicons-with-beautiful-jekyll.md

 Download Academicons from [http://jpswalsh.github.io/academicons/](http://jpswalsh.github.io/academicons/) and unzip the file

 #### Step 2 - upload files to beautiful-jekyll theme
-From the Academicons `css` directory add the `academicons.css` and `academicons.min.cssfiles` to your beautiful-jekyll `css` directory.
+From the Academicons `css` directory add the `academicons.css` and `academicons.min.css` files to your beautiful-jekyll `css` directory.

 Upload the Academicons `fonts` directory to your main beautiful-jekyll directory.
 The `fonts` directory includes the files: `academicons.eot`, `academicons.svg`, `academicons.ttf`, and `academicons.woff`.